-A group of parents felt these options were completely unacceptable and started their own services.
-In May 1951, they incorporated as a nonprofit organization named the South Shore Chapter of the Association for Advancement of Exceptional Children.
-Their mission was to promote the welfare of exceptional children and their parents by providing educational programs, home training, recreational facilities and specialized teacher training.
-They also wanted to encourage general research and help create a better understanding among the general public of their unique circumstances and needs.
+In the mid-20th century, parents had few choices for their children with intellectual or developmental disabilities.
+A group of South Shore parents felt that their options were completely unacceptable, so in May 1951 they founded The Arc of the South Shore.
+Their goal was to promote the welfare of exceptional children and their parents by providing educational programs, home training, recreational facilities, and specialized teacher training.
+They also wanted to encourage research and help create a better understanding among the general public of their children's unique circumstances and needs.

-Public school education during this time was mandated for "trainable retarded" children, but parents were finding it nearly impossible to get their children into school classrooms.
-A group of parents started a separate school and in 1967, the town of Weymouth transferred the deed of a parcel of land on Main Street to a nonprofit named, Jaycees Memorial School, Inc. for the purpose of building a school for children with intellectual and developmental disabilities.
-The memorial school finally opened in 1970 and during that time, it served more than 400 students annually.
-Jaycees Memorial eventually transpired into The Arc of the South Shore's current Early Intervention program.
+In 1967, the town of Weymouth transferred the deed of a parcel of land on Main Street to a nonprofit named the Jaycees Memorial School, Inc. for the purpose of building a school for children with intellectual and developmental disabilities.
+The memorial school opened in 1970 and served over 400 children a year.
+The school eventually became our First Early Intervention program.

 Throughout its history, The Arc has been instrumental in supporting the rights of individuals with disabilities.
 In 1975, the agency supported a series of lawsuits that resulted in a landmark court order declaring that patients in mental hospitals have a fundamental right to refuse treatment with mind-altering drugs.
 This order created a widespread movement for deinstitutionalization, and with funding from the Commonwealth, The Arc expanded and opened its first group home and day services for adults seeking care.